 There is also a video tutorial from 2020, that I filmed for when I held a scones bake-along in the Great British Bake Off Fans Facebook Group that I admin.
 The almost real-time video was to show the gentle handling of the dough as well as the things not to do and was sent out along with the recipe during the bake-along weekend, that involved members from all over the world, baking these scones at the same time.
 Well over 1000 scones were baked that weekend and with great success, especially for some who had been struggling for many years to achieve a great rise.
 (Pictured are just some of the bakers’ scones from the bake-along).

 To not duplicate too much of the same content on my own site, and not to make the recipe any longer than needed, I am going to refer you to my original British Scones recipe, for more detailed information of the important tips for scones.
 So you can check that out if you want more details.
 Otherwise you can jump to the recipe below.
-(Note the recipe will also have important details contained within it).
+(Note the recipe will also have important tips within it.)

 Again, you can read more about the ingredients and why they are needed in the original recipe, but here is a brief outline of the ingredients & substitutes.